 Hockey: The sport that has made Canada's famous throughout the world.

 Wayne Gretzky: A Famous Canadian Hockey Player who was sold to the United States causing quite a controversy.
-A lot of sports fans considered him a Canadian symbol.
+A lot of sports fans considered him a symbol of our country.

 Pamela Anderson: A well recognized Canadian figure.

-Stompin' Tom Connors: A National Canadian Cowboy Singerwho stomps on boards during his concerts.
+Stompin' Tom Connors: A National Singer who stomps on boards during his concerts.
 After his concert these dented boards are auctioned off for charity.
 (Yep, would take a Canadian to think that one up!).

 Judging Distance: Canadians generally judge distance in spaces of time rather than measurement.
 For example a neighborhood cafe might be fifteen minutes away while the nearest town is around an hour away.
-The reason for this unique language lies in the Country's change over to metrics, and the majority of Canadians being forced to live the metric system, but completely unable to figure it out.
+The reason for this unique language lies in the Country's change over to metrics and the majority of older individuals who were forced to adopt the metric system but so unable to figure it out.

 The Royal Canadian Mounted Police.